baymlab/2022_Limdi-TnSeq-LTEE/Analysis/Part_3_TnSeq_analysis/README.md

 - fitness_calculations.ipynb: here, I calculate the fitness effect of transposon insertion mutations by fitting a line to log(frequency) vs time.
 - Essentiality threshold.ipynnb: here, I simulate the expected variability in the fitness estimates from TnSeq assays for essential genes and genes with significant growth deficit.
 The goal is to identify a threshold at which we can reliably distinguish between essentiality and fitness deficit.

+### Processed_data_for_plotting

-### Processed_data_for_plotting: all the intermediate data needed to generate the final plots is saved here such as fitness estimates, RNAseq expression levels, homolog pairs, etc.
+All the intermediate data needed to generate the final plots is saved here such as fitness estimates, RNAseq expression levels, homolog pairs, etc.

 ### final_analysis_plotting.ipynb